 Map any new general ledger accounts to the various regulatory reports.
 For asset accounts, it is critical that you determine whether or not the asset is considered an allowable or a non-allowable asset in the net capital computation.
 Depending on the product, this could be an easy thing to do; others could be more of a challenge.
 For example, on the easy side, a firm may decide to purchase, build or license a technology solution for a new online trading platform for its customers, resulting in an asset on the firms’ balance sheet.
 This asset would be determined under the Net Capital Rule to be a non-allowable asset in the net capital computation.
 On the more difficult side, let’s assume that the firm is entering into trading of asset-backed securities.
 The trading inventory would be considered an allowable asset on the balance sheet; however, the asset would be subject to a securities inventory “haircut” as a deduction from net capital.
 The rules around haircuts on asset backed securities are convoluted at best, and are dependent on various items such as marketability, investment ratings, issuer, etc. Classifying general ledger accounts on the liability side is important, as it could impact what the required minimum net capital is if a firm is computing its net capital under the aggregate indebtedness standard.

 Each new product initiative is unique and could have very different results in a firms’ net capital computation and how it is reported in other regulatory filings.
 As a result, firms must perform due diligence in order to assess the impact.

-Oyster’s Finance consultants are leading experts in Net Capital Rule regulatory requirements and will help keep your firm compliant.
-Oyster Consulting can also provide your firm with FINOP support or an outsourced FINOP who not only understands the industry and your firm, but who also has the experience and resources to navigate regulatory nuances and interpretations.
+Oyster’s FINOP consultants are leading experts in Net Capital Rule regulatory requirements and establishing new or complex products.
+Oyster Consulting can also provide your firm with FINOP support or an outsourced FINOP who not only understands the industry and your firm, but who also has the experience, Series 27 license and resources to navigate regulatory nuances and interpretations.